Subrogation

 Experienced Subrogation Lawyers Providing Representation Throughout Indiana

 Subrogation is the legal right of one party to make a payment that another party owes, then collect the money from the indebted party later.
-For example, if you are involved in a collision with another driver, your insurance provider may cover the damages the other driver owes on his or her insurance provider's behalf, then send that provider a bill for the damages later.
+For example, if a person is involved in a collision with another driver, their insurance provider may cover the damages the other driver owes on his or her insurance provider's behalf, then send that provider a bill for the damages later.
 Subrogation occurs between insurance providers and rarely, if ever, involves the insured party.
 The insurance provider assumes the rights of the insured party in subrogation.

 The experienced attorneys at Due Doyle Fanning & Alderfer, LLP provide representation in insurance defense matters.
 If you are an insurance provider seeking legal guidance, our attorneys can provide aggressive representation and litigate on your behalf.

 We have experience in recovering money for insurance carriers.
-We have handled numerous subrogation claims and understand the legal complexities involved with recovering payment rightfully owed to our insurance carrier clients.
+We have handled numerous subrogation claims, and we understand the legal complexities involved with recovering payment rightfully owed to our insurance carrier clients.

 Types of Subrogation Rights